satyagupte/satyagupte.github.io/_posts/2024-09-11-related-products-recommendations.md

 2. For the forward pass, we sample a subgraph that is rooted at \[A, B\].
 Since we use a 2-layer NN, we limit our exploration to nodes 2 hops away from either \[A, B\].
 When we sample edges, we could use edge weights, node visit counts when running random walks, or some other strategy.
 One possible subgraph is shown below, where we dropped node F.  Note that G and H are more than 2 hops away and hence were never considered.
 ![](/assets/img/post_images/toygraph2.png)
 *Sampling nodes rooted at [A,B]*
-3. The forward pass, runs the iterative message passing for each of the nodes shown in the above figure.
+1. The forward pass, runs the iterative message passing for each of the nodes shown in the above figure.
-4. We construct the loss from the positive and negative labels.
+2. We construct the loss from the positive and negative labels.
 Options are either the logistic loss or max-margin loss.
-5. We back-propagate the loss and adjust the parameters of the NN.
+3. We back-propagate the loss and adjust the parameters of the NN.

 After training, to get the embedding at layer 2 for each node, we run the forward pass for each node in the graph.
 The PinSage paper has details of how to do this efficiently without having to duplicate computations.
 To get good embeddings, the negative sampling strategy we choose is crucial.

-One major advantage the Graph Neural Network-based recommendations have over word2vec is that we can get recommendations for new products (aka cold start).
+One major advantage the Graph Neural Network-based recommendations have over word2vec is that we can get recommendations for new products (aka **cold start**).
 When a new product enters the catalog, we already have its Layer 0 embedding (using product text or image).
 We just need to connect this new node in the graph to a few neighbors.
 A simple thing to look at nodes with similar layer 0 embeddings and make connections.
 With the parameters we learned we then run the forward pass around the new node to get its layer 2 embeddings

 ## Putting it all together \- Personalization, Utility and Rules

-So far, our recommendation strategy has just been looking up the most similar product embeddings for a given query product.
-Nearest neighbor libraries like HNSWLib and Faiss are great at doing this very fast.
+So far, our recommendation strategy has just been looking up the most similar product vector for a given query product.
+Vector search libraries like HNSWLib and Faiss are great at doing this very fast.
 However, there is a little more work to be done, before we show the recommendations to the user.
 There are a few things we haven’t considered yet

 - We haven’t personalized the recommendations to the user.
 Although for the related products page, the query product is the most important input, it usually helps to add other signals like the user too.
 - Sometimes we get recommendations that are far away from the product taxonomy of the query product.
 This could be either due to “noisy” co-occurrence patterns, popular products getting oversampled, etc. We need some filters around product taxonomy to keep things clean.
 Even if a few people look at woodworking books and wooden shelves in the same session, platforms do not want to recommend these together.